 Revisiting Prior Custody And Support Orders

 Life goes on after divorce, and the court orders that worked for you in the past may not be appropriate for the long term.
 For more than 40 years, the attorneys of Wick & Trautwein, LLC, have been helping clients handle issues that arise after divorce, from complicated child relocation issues to more straightforward enforcement of child support payments.
-With offices conveniently located in Fort Collins and Windsor, we represent individuals and families throughout northern Colorado and southern Wyoming.
+With offices conveniently located in Fort Collins and Windsor, we represent individuals and families throughout northern Colorado and southern.

 Our attorneys represent parties seeking post-decree modifications and enforcement, as well as parties opposed to such actions.